 “ Romans 14:8 “Jesus said unto her, I am the resurrection, and the life: he that believeth in me, though he were dead, yet shall he live: And whosoever liveth and believeth in me shall never die.
 Believest thou this?

-To send flowers in memory of John Russell Morrison, please visit our Heartfelt Sympathies Store.
+To send flowers to the family or plant a tree in memory of John Russell Morrison, please visit our Heartfelt Sympathies Store.

 Mr. John Russell Morrison, was born in Iredell County on April 29, 1945 and was the son of the late Clinard H. and Margaret Long Morrison.
 His birth mother was Jennie Mae Nesbit.
 He departed this life on Sunday, February 2, 2020, at his residence.

 He was educated in the Iredell County School system and was employed as a mail processor at the United States Postal Service, where he retired.
 Mr. Morrison was a volunteer for The Meals on Wheels.
 He also was a member of the Mount Zion Baptist Church Men’s Bible Study and an assistant Sunday School teacher.
 John was a member of the American Morgan Post 217, the Marine Corp League and he was also a Purple Heart Recipient.